derniercri/multilayer-perceptron/README.md

 # Multilayer_perceptron_library

 > This library is a small **experimentation** about neural network and actor model.
 > The module is not used in production.
-> The library provides functions for create and train multi-layer perceptron.
+> The library provides functions to create and train multi-layer perceptron.

 ## Installation